russelljjarvis/ScienceAccess/Documentation/paper.md

 # Summary
 To ensure that writing is accessible to the general population, authors must consider the length of written text, as well as sentence structure, vocabulary, and other language features [@Kutner:2006].
 While popular magazines, newspapers, and other outlets purposefully cater language for a wide audience, there is a tendency for academic writing to use more complex, jargon-heavy language [@Plavén-Sigray:2017].
 In fact, this trend is becoming more evident over time [@Ball:2017].

 In the age of growing science communication, this tendency for scientists to use more complex language can carry over when writing in more mainstream media, such as blogs and social media.
-This can make public-facing material difficult to comprehend, undermining efforts to communicate scientific topics to the general public.
+This can make public-facing material difficult to comprehend, undermining efforts to communicate scientific topics to the general public [@Shulman:2020].

 While readability tools, such as [Readable](https://www.webfx.com/tools/read-able/) and [Upgoer5](https://splasho.com/upgoer5/) currently exist to report on readability of text, they report the complexity of only a single document.
 In addition, these tools do not focus on complexity in a more academic-type context.